ACS Minerul Lupeni: Revival and return to the national leagues (2021–present)

-In the fall of 2021, former captain Adrian Lumperdean, together with his brother Emil Lumperdean and their nephew Lucu Lumperdean, revived the football tradition in Lupeni by founding Viitorul Minerul Lupeni.
+In the autumn of 2021, former club captain Adrian Lumperdean, together with his brother Emil Lumperdean and their nephew Lucu Lumperdean, revived the football tradition in Lupeni by founding Viitorul Minerul Lupeni, with support from the local authorities and financial backing from local businessman Emil Părău.
+The initiative was part of a broader effort to consolidate football activity in the Jiu Valley, initially focusing on youth and junior development before the formation of a senior squad.

-Initially, the Lumperdean family, with support from the local authorities, relaunched the club by forming youth and junior teams.
-Later, the senior team was entered in the 2022–23 season of Liga IV – Hunedoara County.
-Coached by Dan Voicu, the Red-Blacks finished 1st in the regular season and 2nd after the conclusion of the Final Four.

-In the following campaign, the team changed its name to Minerul Lupeni, finishing 2nd in the regular season and winning the county title at the end of the Final Four play-off, which secured their place in the promotion play-off.
-The team led by Dan Voicu lost to Viitorul Arad after a 0–0 draw away and a 0–3 defeat at home.
-The squad included Fl.
-Raț, A. Tonca, Mazilu, Ciocîrlan, Matei, Arcuși, S. Prem, M. Bănceanu, D. Creciunesc, B. Iepure, Belei, Harangozo, Băcăran, D. Mândreci, Sllio, Roșian, Maria, Glăvan, and S. Popescu.
+The senior team entered the 2022–23 season of Liga IV Hunedoara.
+Coached by Dan Voicu, the team finished 1st in the regular season and 2nd in the Final Four play-off.
+In the following campaign, the club adopted the name Minerul Lupeni and finished 2nd in the regular season before winning the county title through the Final Four play-off, thus qualifying for the promotion play-off to Liga III.
+Minerul drew 0–0 away against Viitorul Arad in the first leg, but lost the return 0–3 at home.
+The squad included Raț, Tonca, Mazilu, Ciocîrlan, Matei, Arcuși, Prem, Bănceanu, Creciunesc, Iepure, Belei, Șilip, Harangozo, Băcăran, Mândreci, Sllio, Roșian, Maria, Glăvan and S. Popescu.